Skip to main content

 Need Help Deciding?

 For most sleepers, we recommend the Bear Elite Hybrid over the Nectar Premier Copper.
-It scores higher in edge support, price-to-value and delivers stronger overall value.
+It scores higher in cooling, edge support, price-to-value and delivers stronger overall value.
 The Nectar Premier Copper is the better choice only if you want more time to decide (365-night trial vs 120 nights).

 Still deciding?
 Take our 2-minute mattress quiz →